daemonyeen/node-shell-executor/README.md

 - Automate everything you want without headache
 - You can use JavaScript (instead of confusing shell languages)
-- Your commands will work on every platform (Windows, Linux, MacOS).
+- Your commands will work on every platform (Windows, Linux, MacOS not tested).
 Write once, use everywhere!
 - You have the power of entire npm registry in your pocket
 - It's fun!